eudoxia0/eudoxia0.github.io/article/_posts/2025-10-05-hashcards-plain-text-spaced-repetition.md

 to schedule review.

 The thing that makes hashcards unique: it doesn't use a database.
-Rather, your flashcardcollection is just a directory of Markdown files, like so:
+Rather, your flashcard collection is just a directory of Markdown files, like so:

 ```
 Cards/